agenium-scale/boost.simd/doc/custom/sections/quickstart/quickstart.md

 Proceed to update your local build by issuing one of the proposed command.
-Once the test and benchmark libraries are set up, you can use the `unit`, `exhaustive` or `bench` targets to build all unti tests, precision tests or benchmarks.
+Once the test and benchmark libraries are set up, you can use the `unit`, `exhaustive` or `bench` targets to build all unit tests, precision tests or benchmarks.
 Single function test or benchmark can be compiled by using the hierarchical target name.
 For example, the unit test for the SIMD version of function `plus` is compilable via: